 What is it like at Puffin Cove?

 You may be wondering what Puffin Cove is actually like, and as well as seeing the puffins, the place itself is a rather beautiful little spot.
-We have included some images below so that you can see for yourself.

-As mentioned before, it is a short walk to Puffin Cove from the parking spot, but a slightly difficult walk on uneven terrain, and if the weather has been bad, it can be boggy, muddy and slippery, so good walking shoes or boots are recommended.
+As mentioned before, it is a short walk to Puffin Cove from the parking spot, but a slightly difficult walk on uneven terrain, and if the wet weather here has been bad, it can be boggy, muddy and slippery, so good walking shoes or boots are recommended.

 If you would like to find out more about things to see and do on the NC500 in Scotland, then check out some of our other blog posts – Scotland – Three As A Bird